V) ENDING YOUR ADDICTION SESSION

 During your session, what images came up in your mind?
 What feelings did you have?
 Are you feeling better about the issue or problem that prompted you to do a session today?
 Were you experiencing physical sensations in any part of your body?
 Did you feel a tightness in your chest or did you feel upset?

-Be sure to take a few minutes to write about your session and how you are feeling.
+Be sure to take a few minutes to write some notes about your session and how you are feeling.

 These notes can be invaluable reference points for future EMDR sessions.
-Consider keeping a file or a journal of your notes from your Virtual EMDR for Addiction Sessions so you can track your progress over time.
+Consider keeping a file or a journal of your notes so you can track your progress over time.

 This ends the EMDR Session.
-Complete another session every time you feel your symptoms coming on.
-As you continue to use the Virtual EMDR for Addiction Sessions more regularly, your brain will accept your new emotional state and your desire to act out in your addiction will get less and less.
+Complete another session any time you feel your addiction symptoms coming on.
+As you continue to use Addiction EMDR more regularly, your brain will accept your new emotional state and your desire to act out in your addiction will become less and less.